-This is the year of the toned-down holiday parties.
+This is the year of toned-down holiday parties.
 The year of socially distant holiday parties.
-The year where you may be skipping a party all together.
-Even though we are far apart there is no reason why you can’t have a holiday party on a budget with your few close ones or virtually with those far away.
+The year where you may be skipping a party altogether.
+Even though we are far apart, there is no reason why you can’t have a holiday party on a budget with your few close ones or virtually with those far away.

 How to Make an Awesome Chanukah Holiday Party

 Make Traditional Foods for the Chanukah Party:

 Make Fried Foods.
 Although we seem to have latched onto the doughnut part of the fried foods.
 There is a custom to enjoy fried foods on Chanukah because of the miracle done with oil.
 So make some fried foods to serve.

 Dairy foods.
 There is also a custom to serve dairy foods on Chanukah (read here why) so serve up some dairy at your party!

 These are our new favorite crafts!
 This is a great activity that you can do with kids of many ages.
 Younger kids can do easier designs, and the older ones can get more intricate and detailed.

 Pin the Light on the Menorah

 Use this menorah craft (which you probably made from my 56 Things to do on Chanukah) to play a game of pin the light on the menorah!

 This can be an activity or something you do ahead of time and use as a centerpiece, but I honestly couldn’t leave this out once I found it.
 How creative?!